Delmar Divide: History of segregation in St. Louis

-In 1954, St. Louis passed an ordinance to redevelop the Mill Creek Valley, an African American area district that is several blocks south of Delmar Blvd.
-In 1959, when the redevelopment began, the Mill Creek Valley was torn down to build an addition to Saint Louis University, Highway 40, LaClede Town, and Grand Towers.
-Most of the people that were displaced by this redevelopment moved to The Ville and an area north of Delmar to Natural Bridge.
+Urban renewal initiatives worsened racial and socioeconomic divides.
+In 1954, the city of St. Louis passed an ordinance to redevelop the Mill Creek Valley, a predominantly Black community located south of Delmar Boulevard.
+The redevelopment, which started in 1959, displaced over 20,000 residents and destroyed the community to make room for projects like Saint Louis University expansions, Highway 40, LaClede Town, and Grand Towers.
+Most displaced residents were forced to relocate to The Ville or areas north of Delmar, which made overcrowding and resource scarcity worse.